This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Literati | Bunjingi

 The literati bonsai style aims to capture a tree’s essence.
-A literati has a stunning, delicate, and distinctive trunk line, with hardly any branches.
+A literati has a stunning, delicate, distinctive trunk line with hardly any branches.

 Broom | Hokidachi

 Old trees in orchards or along city streets are reminiscent of broom-style bonsai.
-An old tree is well reflected when deciduous species are trained to grow a crown of radial branches with a lot of ramification.
+An old tree is well reflected when deciduous species are trained to grow a crown of radial branches with many ramifications.

 Certain broom styles have branches extending outward from a central point, while others have a primary trunk line that runs from the base of the trunk to the peak.